 The phone alerts you in 2 ways when you receive a new message by:

-- Displaying a message notification on the screen. - Displaying the message icon .
-(It blinks when the message is urgent.)
+- Displaying a message notification on the screen.

-Received text messages, page messages, MMS messages and e-mail lists may be searched and the contents viewed.
+Received text messages, page messages, photo messages and e-mail lists may be searched and the contents viewed.
 Received messages are displayed from newest to oldest.

 Out of Memory Warning